Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 tj@ tegrastats Junction (hottest internal die) temperature (°C)

-avg_power_W computed Mean VDD_CPU_GPU_CV over active inference window (W)
+avg_power_W computed Median VDD_CPU_GPU_CV over active inference window (W)

 avg_cpu_C computed Mean CPU temp over active inference window